 Related Article: 5 Secrets for Powerful Prayers That Get Answered!

-- God teaches us how to depend on him through fasting.
+- Fasting teaches us to depend on God.
 “Remember how the Lord your God led you all the way in the wilderness these forty years, to humble and test you in order to know what was in your heart, whether or not you would keep his commands.
 He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your ancestors had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the Lord.”
-Deuteronomy 8:2-3
+Deuteronomy 8:2-3.

 - Jesus is the ultimate bread (FOOD) that we need.
 “Jesus answered, “Very truly I tell you, you are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill.
 Do not work for food that spoils, but for food that endures to eternal life, which the Son of Man will give you.
 For on him God the Father has placed his seal of approval.”
 Jesus said to them, “Very truly I tell you, it is not Moses who has given you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is the bread that comes down from heaven and gives life to the world.”
 John 6:25-59

 Healthy fasting should lead us to depend on God in every situation because He loves us so much.
 Fasting from a place of control can lead to great disappointments when God doesn’t act in the way that we “expect” or want.
 Additionally, fasting should not be done to make you “more powerful.”
 Fasting doesn’t make you “all-knowing,” and you don’t get a “special place” in God’s kingdom when you fast.
 True fasting should help us drop the need to be better than others.
 Then Christ can truly shine through our humble beings.